srvanderplas/unl-stat850-book/docs/08-debugging.md

 > Debugging: Being the detective in a crime movie where you are also the murderer. - some t-shirt I saw once

 While defensive programming is a nice idea, if you're already at the point where you have an error you can't diagnose, then... it doesn't help that much.
 At that point, you'll need some general debugging strategies to work with.
-The overall process is well described in [Advanced R](https://adv-r.hadley.nz/debugging.html) by H. Wickham^[the 0th step is from the 1st edition, the remaining steps are from the 2nd.]; I've copied it here because it's such a succinct distillation of the process, but I've adapted some of the explanations to this class rather than the original c ontext of package development.
+The overall process is well described in [Advanced R](https://adv-r.hadley.nz/debugging.html) by H. Wickham^[the 0th step is from the 1st edition, the remaining steps are from the 2nd.]; I've copied it here because it's such a succinct distillation of the process, but I've adapted some of the explanations to this class rather than the original context of package development.

 0. Realize that you have a bug